2023 New Brunsnwick Income Tax Calculator

 Capital Gains Tax on an Investment Property

-Conversely, if the house you’re selling is an investment or rental property, different rules apply.
-In this case, you’re not eligible for the full primary residence exemption.
-Rather, the property is considered a capital asset, and its sale qualifies as a taxable event.
-The difference between the sale price and the purchase price determines the capital gain.
-As with all capital gains in New Brunswick, only 50% of this gain is taxable.
+If the house you are selling is an investment or rental property, different rules apply.
+You will not get the full primary residence exemption.
+In this case, the property is a capital asset, and selling it counts as a taxable event.
+The capital gain is found by subtracting the purchase price from the sale price.
+In New Brunswick, only 50% of this gain is taxable.

 Resources for Estimating Property Sale Tax

-A range of online resources can estimate the associated capital gains tax, such as the New Brunswick Income Tax Calculator.
-This tool allows you to input data about your property sale.
-It provides a reliable estimate of potential tax obligations.
-However, it’s essential to confirm the figures with a tax or financial advisor who understands New Brunswick’s tax laws thoroughly.
+A variety of online tools can help you figure out the capital gains tax.
+A good example is the New Brunswick Income Tax Calculator.
+You can enter details about your property sale.
+This tool gives you a good estimate of tax you might owe.
+Still, it’s important to check the numbers with a tax advisor or someone who knows New Brunswick’s tax rules well.

 Calculating Capital Gains